10 Amazing Things To Do in Baños, Ecuador

 1. Hike to Sendero de la Virgen

-Mirador de Baños or Sendero de la Virgen hike is very popular amongst locals for its ease of access and a good workout.
-This was particularly perfect for me as the starting point for this hike was right next to my hostel.
+Mirador de Baños or Sendero de la Virgen hike is very popular amongst locals for its ease of access and good workout.
+This was perfect for me as the starting point for this hike was right next to my hostel.

 Hiking details of Mirador de Baños: